falcosecurity/driverkit/docs/driverkit_kubernetes-in-cluster.md

 ```
       --architecture string        target architecture for the built driver, one of [amd64,arm64] (default "amd64")
       --builderimage string        docker image to be used to build the kernel module and eBPF probe.
 If not provided, an automatically selected image will be used.
-      --builderimagebase string    base docker image to be used to build the kernel module and eBPF probe.
-If not provided, an automatically selected image will be used.
   -c, --config string              config file path (default $HOME/.driverkit.yaml if exists)
+      --dockerrepo strings         list of docker repositories in descending priority order, used to search for builder images.
+Default falcosecurity/driverkit will always be enforced as lowest priority repo. eg: --dockerrepo myorg/driverkit --dockerrepo falcosecurity/driverkit
       --driverversion string       driver version as a git commit hash or as a git tag (default "master")
       --dryrun                     do not actually perform the action
       --gccversion string          enforce a specific gcc version for the build